 It is important to note the difference between home care and home health care services.
 Home health care is medical in nature.
 While it does often include certain home care services, such as light housekeeping, home health care is intended to help someone recover from an illness or injury.
 Home health care providers are usually licensed nurses, home health aides, or therapists.
 Most home health caregivers work for hospitals, home health agencies, or public health departments licensed by the state, although some do work independently.

-Questions to Ask When Considering a Home Health Care Agency
+Questions To Ask When Considering A Home Health Care Agency

 As with any important purchasing decision, it is a good idea to research your options before making your final choice.
 Your research should include reviews and testimonials, in addition to conversations with family, friends, and neighbors.